Carola Woerishoffer

-Carola Woerishoffer (August 1885 — September 11, 1911) was an American labor activist and settlement worker.
+Emma Carola Woerishoffer (August 1885 — September 11, 1911) was an American labor activist and settlement worker.

 Early life and education

 Emma Carola Woerishoffer was born in New York City, the daughter of German-born banker Charles Frederick Woerishoffer and Anna Uhl Woerishoffer.
 Her grandmother was journalist and philanthropist Anna Ottendorfer.
 In 1886, her father died, leaving her a large inheritance.
 She attended the Brearley School and Bryn Mawr College, studying economics and philosophy.

 Activism

 After finishing college in 1907, Woerishoffer became a resident and a member of the board of managers at the Greenwich House settlement.
 She funded Committee on Congestion of Population, and the New York Congestion Exhibit (1908).
 She joined Women's Trade Union League and donated thousands to their work; active in New York Consumers League, ran the League's Label Shop; 1909 undercover as a laundry worker for four months, to gather information on hazardous working conditions.
 She testified about her experiences before a New York state commission on labor later that year.
 She participated in the New York shirtwaist strike of 1909, accompanying arrested strikers to court; it was estimated that she paid bail for over 200 women strikers, and donated more to the union's strike fund.